nasa/harmony-regression-tests/README.md

 * Updating the overall Docker image for all test suites, in which case all suites should have their `version.txt` incremented.

+Generally:

+* A major version will break one or more test suites when run against previous versions of a service.
+This usually occurs when a test suite is updated to account for breaking changes in the service itself.
+* A minor version will add or remove tests from a notebook, but the notebook will still run against existing versions of the service.
+* A patch version updates existing tests only.

 The CI/CD pipeline for this repository will release a new Docker image for a test suite to [ghcr.io](https://github.com/orgs/nasa/packages?repo_name=harmony-regression-tests)